-For now, I’ll just tackle the subject of how to avoid hassle from The Gambia bumsters, the cause of a couple of our ‘not so great’ times.
+And that’s the main subject I’ll be tackling in this post – avoiding hassle from The Gambia bumsters, the cause of a couple of our ‘not so great’ times.

-Anyone who has been to The Gambia will know that around the touristy beach, market, and nightlife areas you’re almost guaranteed to be hassled incessantly by young men known as The Gambia ‘bumsters’.
-They want to ‘be your friend’, to ‘help you’, to ‘show you around’ etc. If you’re a woman or group of women that level of hassle increases tenfold.
+Anyone who has been to The Gambia will know that around the touristy beach, market, and nightlife areas you’re almost guaranteed to be hassled incessantly by young men known as Gambia bumsters They want to ‘be your friend’, to ‘help you’, to ‘show you around’ etc. If you’re a woman or group of women the level of hassle increases tenfold.

 As soon as you set foot out of your hotel the Gambia bumsters descend on you, often in pairs or small groups.
-They proceed to walk in-step with you until if, and when you manage to lose them.
-If you don’t manage to give them the slip it’s likely you’ll find yourselves with an uninvited escort for the rest of the day or evening – once you’ve engaged in conversation with them it’s game over!
+They proceed to walk in step with you until if, and when you manage to lose them.
+If you don’t manage to give them the slip you’ll likely find yourselves with an uninvited escort for the rest of the day or evening – once you’ve engaged in conversation with them it’s game over!
 Ignoring them, being firm but polite, or being downright rude does little to deter them.
-You’ll just hear their catch-phrase “be nice…it’s nice to be nice”, repeated over and over.
+You’ll just hear their catchphrase “be nice…it’s nice to be nice” repeated over and over again.

-The behaviour of the Gambia bumsters is probably partly encouraged by some women who visit The Gambia specifically to make local ‘friends’, to enjoy some sexy time, or even to find true love.
+The behaviour of the Gambia bumsters is partly encouraged by some women who visit The Gambia specifically to make local ‘friends’, to enjoy some sexy time, or even to find true love.
 Of course, that’s absolutely fine (each to their own), however, to us, it felt rather seedy.
-These All these young, often handsome Gambian men entangled with a western lady, often several decades their senior…well there was just something a bit off about it.
+All these young, often handsome Gambian men entangled with Western ladies, often several decades their senior…well there was just something a bit off about it.
 For some, I’m sure it’s genuine, but for the majority of cases, I’m rather cynical about it all.

 When Gambia bumsters ask “Your first time in the Gambia?”
 Always answer – “No I’ve visited before”.
-This quickly reduces their interest in you (probably because they know if you’re not already attached to a young man you’re not likely to be).
+This quickly reduces their interest in you (probably because they know if you’re not already attached to a young Gambian man, you’re not likely to be).

 Try not to engage in conversation in the first place, a repeated firm but friendly “No I want to walk by myself/ with my friends” etc. sometimes does the trick.